Gail Howard claims 106 lottery jackpots for her wheeling systems. Using ‘Balanced Wheels’ that are a breakthrough for lottery players.

 But the main problem with Gail’s abbreviated wheels is that you can do better.

 The world has moved on since Gail began selling wheeling systems on TV shopping channels.
-Mathematicians such as Iliya Bluskov have produced wheels with the same win guarantees that cost less to play.
+Mathematicians have produced wheels with the same win guarantees that cost less to play, such as the Iliya Bluskov wheeling systems.

 There are serious faults with this book.
 Despite being the latest edition, the wheels themselves are dated and you can get better elsewhere.
 Yet this is the key reason for, and the majority of the content of the book.